-Michigan Collegiate Voting Challenge
+Michigan Campus Voting Challenge

-Michigan Collegiate Voting Challenge
+Michigan Campus Voting Challenge

 Is your school up for the challenge?

-The Michigan Collegiate Voting Challenge is a nonpartisan competition geared toward increasing student voter participation and engagement on college and university campuses across the state.
+The Michigan Campus Voting Challenge is a nonpartisan competition geared toward increasing student voter participation and engagement on college and university campuses across the state.
 Part of the ALL IN Campus Democracy Challenge, the competition is open to any post-secondary higher education institution in Michigan.
 Four-year and two-year schools will each battle it out to win up to three awards:

 - Highest campus voter turnout